osmberlin/mapillary-missing-streets/README.md

-# mapillary-missing-streets
+# Mapillary Missing Streets

-We want to know which OpenStreetMap street segment needs fresh images.
+> 📸🗺️
-We can use this data to plan our next Mapillary image capturing tour.
+> Learn which [OpenStreetMap](https://www.openstreetmap.org/) (OSM) street segments need fresh/current [Mapillary](https://www.mapillary.com/app/) images.
+And which of those don't have 360° images, yet.
+The resulting road data can be used to plan your next Mapillary image capturing trip.

 ## How to use